This connector provides a Sink that writes partitioned files to filesystems

 are finalized for further encoding purposes.

-Flink comes with two built-in BulkWriter factories:
+Flink comes with three built-in BulkWriter factories:

 Flink contains built in convenience methods for creating Parquet writer factories for Avro data.
 These methods and their associated documentation can be found in the ParquetAvroWriters class.

 For writing to other Parquet compatible data formats, users need to create the ParquetWriterFactory with a custom implementation of the ParquetBuilder interface.

 To use the Parquet bulk encoder in your application you need to add the following dependency: